-Harness digital technology to develop sustainable design, construction and monitoring methods for energy grids, transportation systems andthe built and natural environment.
+Harness digital technology to develop sustainable design, construction and monitoring methods for energy grids and transportation systems in the built and natural environment.

 3. Sustainable territories:

-Adopt people-centric systems of systems approach.
-Rethink the relationships between rural ecosystems and the urban, mobility and proximity, and the food-water-energy nexus as a way to shape sustainable cities and territories.
+Adopt a people-centric systems-of-systems approach, rethink the relationships between rural and urban ecosystems and between mobility and proximity, and use the food-water-energy nexus as a way to shape sustainable cities and territories.